DIYbiosphere/sphere/docs/help/workflow.md

 title: Workflow Management
 ---

-In this section we detail the workflow of how the project is managed, specifically _Issues_ and _Pull Requests_ (PR), collectively refered to here as _Tickets_.
+_In this section we detail the workflow of how the project is managed, specifically Issues and Pull Requests (PR), collectively refered to here as Tickets._

+{% include _notices/note.html title="Only members can manage tickets" text="Members of the [development Community](/about/community) have the privilege and the **responsability** to organize tickets to facilitate the collective workflow of the development of the project." %}

-Tickets are classified and organized by [labels](#labels), [milestones](#milestones), [epics](#epics) and [boards](#boards).
+Tickets are classified and organized by [Labels](#labels), [Milestones](#milestones), [Epics](#epics) and [Boards](#boards).
 The two latter are features of [ZenHub] which we use for project management.
 It is free and has native integration with GitHub and works for Chrome and Firefox.

+The following explains how the current practices for managing tickets in the DIYbiosphere project.

 ## Labels
 Labels are for categorizing and filtering tickets.
-The following labels apply:
+The following labels are currently in place:

 - {% include _labels/bug.html %} are errors, undesired results or behaviors
 - {% include _labels/critical.html %} are high-priority tickets